The Secret Tent

-The Secret Tent is a 1956 crime film directed by Don Chaffey.
-It stars Donald Gray and Andrée Melly and was made at Shepperton Studios.
+The Secret Tent is a 1956 crime film directed by Don Chaffey and starring Donald Gray and Andrée Melly.
+It was written by Jan Read based on the play of the same title by Elizabeth Addyman.

 Plot

 Respectable wife Ruth attempts to conceal her secret past as a criminal from neighbours and from her husband Chris.
 However, when a neighbour is burgled and Ruth mysteriously disappears, she becomes the police's prime suspect.
 Husband Chris searches the city for Ruth, in hopes of proving her innocence.